django-cms/django-cms/docs/topics/frontend-integration.rst

 Frontend integration
 ####################

 Generally speaking, django CMS is wholly frontend-agnostic.
-It does not care what your site's frontend is built on or uses.
+It doesn't care what your site's frontend is built on or uses.

 The exception to this is when editing your site, as the django CMS toolbar and editing controls